 "16GB SanDisk SD card is not readable because when I attempted to open the card on my digital camera, it says SD card is not formatted.
 Windows also says SD card needs to be formatted when I connect the card to my computer.
 Can I fix unformatted error on SD card without formatting?""

 "My cell phone asks me to insert a memory card when I want to view pictures on my SD card, but the fact is that SD card is inserted properly in the phone.
-I still have some important pictures on the SD card, so I want to look for a way to fix the problem and recover lost photos from SD card.""
+I still have some important pictures on the SD card, so I want to look for a way to fix the problem and recover deleted pictures from SD card.""

 When you are unable to access SanDisk SD card 16GB due to SD card error, the first thing you should do is to recover files from the card.
-You can use iCare Data Recovery to recover files from SanDisk SD memory card.
+You can use iCare Data Recovery Proto recover files from SanDisk SD memory card.
 Usually, you can recover photos, videos, music and almost all kinds of files from any brand of SD card in addition to SanDisk.
 Now, you can follow the steps below to get back files off SanDisk SD card that has errors:

 Step1.
 Connect the SD card to your computer.
 Run the software and choose a recovery module.

 Step2.
 Select the SD card and then you only need to wait when the software is scanning.

 Step3.
 Preview the found pictures and recover all files you need.